Gerard Whateley: Television career

+Radio career

 Whateley began calling AFL games on ABC Radio in 2002 and moved full time to the National Broadcaster in September 2004.
 Over the next 14 years he would call every major sport in Australia from Australian Open tennis, to President's Cup golf to A-League Grand Finals alongside Ange Postecoglou.
 Principally Whateley led the Grandstand AFL coverage, called the Melbourne Cup from 2008, took on the ABC's remodeled Test Cricket coverage from 2015, and covered three Olympic Games in Beijing, London and Rio where Whateley called Kyle Chalmers's gold medal victory in the 100 metres freestyle in the pool.

 In January 2018, he joined Melbourne sports radio station 1116 SEN as chief sports caller and host of the morning program.
 Whateley debuted on 29 January 2018 with Roger Federer as the headline guest.
 Whateley heads the cricket commentary team from the Ashes to tours of India and numerous World Cups.